rust-lang/book/src/ch20-02-multithreaded.md

 we can handle before reaching that point.

 This technique is just one of many ways to improve the throughput of a web server.
-Other options you might explore are the *fork/join model* and the *single-threaded async I/O model*.
+Other options you might explore are the *fork/join model*, the *single-threaded async I/O model*, or the *multi-threaded async I/O model*.
 If you’re interested in this topic, you can read more about other solutions and try to implement them; with a low-level language like Rust, all of these options are possible.

 Before we begin implementing a thread pool, let’s talk about what using the pool should look like.
 When you’re trying to design code, writing the client